CBT related resources for Tinnitus Distress

 Mind and Emotion.
 By Matthew McKay, Patrick Fanning, Patricia Zurita-Ona

 General review of the emotion regulation model used in much of contemporary CBT.
-Includes description of numerous emotion regulation skills used in CBT for tinnitus, including acceptance and mindfulness.
+Includes description of numerous emotion regulation skills used in CBT for tinnitus, including acceptance, mindfulness, careful thinking, and graded exposure.

 Acceptance & Commitment Therapy (ACT)